Short Bowel Syndrome in Children

 Some of the causes of this condition in infants can include:

-- Inflammation, ulcers, and dead cells in the intestines (necrotizing enterocolitis)
+- Dead cells in the intestines (necrotizing enterocolitis)

 - Blockage in a part of the small intestine called the ileus (meconium ileus).
 It happens when the first solid stools passed by a newborn are thicker and stickier than normal.